Jeevz10/Weather-over-space-and-time/README.md

 (7) - Similar to (4), both the start and end points are considered.

-(11) - This interesting in the event of a step that takes an hour long.
+(11) - This is interesting in the event of a step that takes an hour long.
 Hence, a check is done in the class to see if the duration ever suddenly shoots up beyond the hour.
 If so, the hourly data of the end point will be added.

 (8) - This is tricky because the end point could happen anytime.
 It could happen before the hour like in (1), (9), (10) or after the hour like in (11).
 The point is, it could happen anywhere.
 This is why the last step provided by google map api will send a `lastStep` flag to denote its arrival.
 The weather data of the end point will be added.